canton-foundation/configs/processes/SV-Locking-Process.md

 #### Super Validator Escrow

-Super Validators that are earning rewards in escrow via SV reward coupons must maintain above threshold for their actually earned rewards in order to qualify for their overall SV weight.
+Super Validators that are earning rewards in escrow via SV reward coupons must maintain a locked balance **above the threshold for their actually earned rewards** in order to qualify for their overall SV weight.

 SVs that fall below a threshold on their actually earned rewards will have their total weight reduced across all milestones.